Euclid Quick Data Release (Q1): The evolution of the passive-density and morphology-density relations between $z=0.25$ and $z=1$: Results

-There is generally a discrepancy between our quenched fractions and the ORELSE quenched fractions, of at most about $10$--$20\,\%$, although we note the sample size for ORELSE, $\num{5000}$ spectroscopically confirmed galaxies, is much smaller than ours.
-However, even taking error bars into account, our quenched fractions are considerably lower than the ORELSE fractions.
-This is particularly true at the low mass end.
-The cause of this discrepancy might be due to the fact that ORELSE targeted high-density environments, which would have higher fractions of passive galaxies.
+Despite our method of applying weights to the quenched fractions, there is still a discrepancy between our quenched fractions and the ORELSE quenched fractions, of at most about $10$--$20\,\%$, although we note that the sample size for ORELSE, $\num{5000}$ spectroscopically confirmed galaxies, is much smaller than ours.
+However, even taking error bars into account, our quenched fractions are lower than the ORELSE fractions at the low-mass end.
 However, we also note that our fractions have not been corrected for the quenched and star-forming galaxies selection functions, since they are not yet available for Q1.
-Therefore, this result should be confirmed with further \Euclid\ photometry characterization.
+Furthermore, it is found in Sect. \ref{sec:unc} that the uncertainties in the Q1 dataset may result in the underestimation of the quenched fractions.
+Therefore, these results should be confirmed with further \Euclid\ photometry characterisation.